NordicHPC/git-pr/README.md

 * `git pr info` prints the autodetected remotes and base branches.

+* `git pr set-head` checks the remote and sets the remote default branch.

 ## Configuration

 * **branch name prefix:** You may want to always prefix your branches